Wrestling: A Personal Tribute

 Wrestling came to our county about the time it came to Wilmington – in the 60s.
 Bowie High School, from which I graduated in 1970 is in Prince George’s County, a suburb of Washington D.C., was the fastest growing county in the nation during the 60s and 70s.
 John McNelis, the coach at DuVal, brought it down from Pennsylvania and coached these three other men at DuVal High school.
 Dave Phillips went to Bowie; Joel Kuharick took over DuVal as McNelis went to newly formed Parkdale High School; and Larry Bozella went to Northwestern.
 For two decades they enjoyed great rivalry and Prince George’s County was the dominant county in state and a fount for good wrestling.
 “PG” County enjoyed great competition with the adjacent Montgomery county both of which bordered the D.C. line.
 Then, as the counties’ schools were degraded under the effect of busing, so went the wrestling programs.

 I was privileged to share in the friendship between Kuharick and Phillips on the occasion of he NCAA wrestling tournament of 1970 in Iowa.
-The two drove me and another student, Scott Burgett (a graduate who had came back to work out with me during the season), and me to that tournament to watch the renowned Dan Gable along with other top college wrestlers in the nation.
+The two drove me and another student, Scott Burgett (a graduate who had came back to work out with me during the season), to that tournament to watch the renowned Dan Gable along with the other top college wrestlers in the nation.
 What a trip!
 I will never forget the reaction of the fans in that stadium when Gable lost to Larry Owings.
-The fans were so awestruck; they paid no attention to the next final match.
-Strangely, I don’t remember the names of the competitors who followed that bout and I probably didn’t know them the day after it happened in winter of 1970.
+They were so awestruck; they paid no attention to the next final match.
+Strangely, I don’t remember the names of the competitors who followed that bout and I probably didn’t know them the day after it happened.

 I was blessed with similar assistance in Maryland where I graduated from Bowie High School in 1970.
 Coach Dave Phillips recruited an older ex-wrestler, Mike Fowler, whom he had coached at DuVal High School, to be my partner at our team practices.
 It was these special opportunities, through such volunteer work, that enabled me to excel.
 I am very grateful to Oliveri and Fowler for their volunteer work.